psaia/kcomb/readme.md

 This could be useful when doing something like generating every possible template string given a set of values for each variable in the template.
 This works even when the number of variables per template is unknown.

-When working with larger sets, this can easily result in millions of results.
+When working with larger sets, this can be CPU intensive as results will be in the millions.
 The `CombineGenerator` func will allow you to create a pipeline and efficently iterate without eating much CPU or memory.

 See [tests](kcomb_test.go) and the [demo](demo/main.go) for usage and benchmarking.